cifanip/portfolio/cases/04_hidden_markov_models/index.md

 \lambda = (A,B,\pi). \qquad (1.2)
 $$

-A funadmanetal quantity of interest, that characterises the probelm, is the joint probability of the state sequence and observation sequence $P(\theta,X)$.
+A fundamental quantity of interest, that characterises the problem, is the joint probability of the state sequence and observation sequence $P(\theta,X)$.
 To illustrate where the Markov property arises, consider the simple case of a sequence of length $3$.
 Recalling the basic property of joint and conditional distribution we have

 $$
 \begin{aligned}